The question is why we write what we write?

 Attempting such a comparison is foolhardy.
 Both can’t be compared with each other.
 Tulsidas ji was inspired and guided by a “Higher” purpose which a mortal like me has not yet found to follow consistently even after living for three quarters of a century on this planet.
 That made his writing of Ramacharitmanas and other creations so precious and timeless.

-In order to start this blog, which was in my mind for several years, it was the mantra of Tulsidas ji that inspired me to take a step and begin writing after years of hesitation.
+In order to start this blog, which was in my mind for several years, it was the mantra of Tulsidas ji that inspired me to take the first step and begin writing after years of hesitation.